 Up to four students will serve on the School Council.
-Students in these positions sit with teachers, parents and a community member to discuss and vote on important school-wide issues.
+Students in these positions sit with teachers, parent(s)/guardian(s) and a community member to discuss and vote on important school-wide issues.
 Contact the Principal in September if you are interested in serving on the School Council.